multiversx/mx-sdk-py-cli/CLI.md

-  --options OPTIONS                               the transaction options (default: 0) --relayer RELAYER                               the bech32 address of the relayer --guardian GUARDIAN                             the bech32 address of the guardian --wait-result                                   signal to wait for the transaction result - only valid if --send is
+  --options OPTIONS                               the transaction options (default: 0) --relayer RELAYER                               the bech32 address of the relayer --guardian GUARDIAN                             the bech32 address of the guardian --send                                          ✓ whether to broadcast the transaction (default: False) --simulate                                      whether to simulate the transaction (default: False) --guardian-service-url GUARDIAN_SERVICE_URL     the url of the guardian service
-                                                  set
-  --timeout TIMEOUT                               max num of seconds to wait for result - only valid if --wait-result is
-                                                  set
-  --send                                          ✓ whether to broadcast the transaction (default: False) --simulate                                      whether to simulate the transaction (default: False) --guardian-service-url GUARDIAN_SERVICE_URL     the url of the guardian service